How We Can Change the Rules: Open Competition

 Discourages negative campaigning

-Institute Rank Voting at the State & Federal Levels
+Institute Ranked Voting at the State & Federal Levels

 Adopt the “Top-Four” System